flakzilla/cr2020-relay-board/README.md

 * At least 2oz copper is required for the PCB.
 * The board uses silkscreen text that is too small.
 JLCPCB will manufacture it, but the results won't be perfect.
 A PDF export of the silkscreen markings is included for reference.

-In general, you should read this thread on AK before going ahead: https://www.audiokarma.org/forums/index.php?threads/cad-new-yamaha-cr-2020-capacitor-board.912553/
+In general, you should read this thread first: https://www.audiokarma.org/forums/index.php?threads/cad-new-yamaha-cr-2020-capacitor-board.912553/

 ### Acknowledgements

 The author would like to thank AudioKarma users avionic, niclasf, and jayfree.
-Owe each of you a beer or 5. :)
+Owe each of you a beer... or 5. :)

 ## How-To

 ### Summary
 Want to make one?
 Here's what to do:
-1. Using the CAD files from this page, order a copy of the relay board from a PCB manufacturer (such as JLCPCB)
+1. Using the CAD files from this page, order a copy of the relay board from a PCB manufacturer (JLCPCB is suggested)
-1. Order the necessary parts from an electronics supplier (mouser, digikey, etc), and recover components for reuse from the old board
+1. Recover selected components for reuse from the old board, order the remainder from an electronics supplier
 1. Assemble

 ### Step 1: Order PCB